r-dhaneesh/bike-rental-prediction/README.md

 ### Accuracy

-The Model showed 82% accuracy in the training data set and 79% accuracy in test data set
+The Model showed 82% accuracy in the training data set and 79% accuracy in test data set.